 The United States is the world's third biggest exporter, yet exports account only for 13 percent of GDP.
 Main exports are: capital goods (39 percent of total exports) and industrial supplies (28 percent).
 Others include: consumer goods (12 percent); automotive vehicles, parts and engines (10.5 percent); foods, feeds and beverages (7 percent).
 In 2017, main exports partners were: Canada (18 percent of total exports), Mexico (16 percent), China (8.5 percent), Japan (4 percent), Germany (3 percent) and the United Kingdom (3 percent).
 This page provides the latest reported value for - United States Exports - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-United States Exports - actual data, historical chart and calendar of releases - was last updated on February of 2018.
+United States Exports - actual data, historical chart and calendar of releases - was last updated on March of 2018.